 Breakfast.
 In my former life ‘the most important meal of the day’ would take five minutes or perhaps even be eaten on the run.
-Now, it’s an hour-long affair featuring 17 books, three empty packets of wipes, a toy duck, a roll of sticky tape, an oven glove ‘hat’, a dancing lion and a decapitated wooden giraffe on wheels.
+Since I’ve become a parent, it’s an hour-long affair featuring 17 books, three empty packets of wipes, a toy duck, a roll of sticky tape, an oven glove ‘hat’, a dancing lion and a decapitated wooden giraffe on wheels.

 8. Your ability to decipher different types of cry (or at least pretend you can)